 During twelve years after his death she made a good life for herself by continuing working in the mill.
 She bought pretty things for her home; traveled with friends and family; and worked hard.

 One day she noticed that her front porch needed some carpentry repairs.
 After a friend recommended him, Nina hired a widowed farmer/carpenter, Eugene King.
 During the repairs they learned that they both loved to laugh, loved people, nature, farm life, animals and didn’t mind hard work.

-He was tall and skinny because he had lost a lot of weight since his first wife’s death.
+He was tall and skinny because he had lost a lot of weight since his first wife’s death four or five years before he met grandmother.
 I was told that many times he would plow the fields with Maude, his mule, (half donkey/half horse), come home and just sit alone in the dark.
 Well he never did that again after marrying Grandmother!

 After Maude’s death Papa King got a little Mediterranean donkey, named Bobo.
 He, like Maude, developed a love for Grandmother’s cornbread.